City of London: 19th and 20th centuries

 An attempt was made in 1894 with the Royal Commission on the Amalgamation of the City and County of London to end the distinction between the city and the surrounding County of London, but a change of government at Westminster meant the option was not taken up.
 The City as a distinct polity survived despite its position within the London conurbation and numerous local government reforms.
 Supporting this status, the city was a special parliamentary borough that elected four members to the unreformed House of Commons, who were retained after the Reform Act 1832; reduced to two under the Redistribution of Seats Act 1885; and ceased to be a separate constituency under the Representation of the People Act 1948.
-Since then the city is a minority (in terms of population and area) of the Cities of London and Westminster.
+Since then the city is a minority, in terms of population and area, within the Cities of London and Westminster.

 St Paul's Cathedral (pictured 1896) dominated the skyline of the City for centuries.
 Its current structure by Christopher Wren was completed in 1706 after its medieval predecessor burned with much of the City in the Great Fire of 1666.

 The City's population fell rapidly in the 19th century and through most of the 20th century, as people moved outwards in all directions to London's vast suburbs, and many residential buildings were demolished to make way for office blocks.
 Like many areas of London and other British cities, the City fell victim to large-scale and highly destructive aerial bombing during World War II, especially in the Blitz.
 Whilst St Paul's Cathedral survived the onslaught, large swathes of the area did not and the particularly heavy raids of late December 1940 led to a firestorm called the Second Great Fire of London.